kazumaki/react-calculator/README.md

 # React Calculator

-A beauty and simple calculator built with React.js
+A beautiful and simple calculator built with React.js

 ## Screenshot